TheArcadiaGroup/Firo-MasterChef/README.md

 ```
 npx hardhat deploy --network bscmainnet --tags masterchef

-extend EndBlock: please update value of masterchefAddress and endBlock in deploy/extendEndBlock.js before run the command:
+extend EndBlock: please update value of masterchefAddress and endBlock in deploy/extendEndBlock.js before running the command:
 npx hardhat deploy --network bscmainnet --tags extendendblock
+(if only extending EndBlock, only input value of private key(PRIVATE_KEY =) in .env is enough)

 ```